ZikkeyLS/FastSLQL/README.md

 # FastSLQL

-This DBMS is based on SLQL: https://github.com/ZikkeyLS/SLQL Only the local version is available now.
+This DBMS is based on SLQL: https://github.com/ZikkeyLS/SLQL Network version is under development: https://github.com/ZikkeyLS/FastSLQL-NetworkAPI

 ### Main features
 * **Type independent** - you regulate what types should be written;